yantis/EasyRecowvery/README.md

 ## Installation & Usage
 1. Download the ZIP from [GitHub](https://github.com/bziemek/EasyRecowvery/archive/master.zip) and extract it to a directory of your choosing
-2. Put the recovery of your choosing on your internal storage, and rename it to recovery.img
+2. Put the recovery of your choosing (i.e. [this one](https://build.nethunter.com/test-builds/twrp/lge/twrp-3.0.2-0-beta4-h918.img)) on your internal storage, and rename it to recovery.img
 3. Run EasyRecowvery.cmd and follow the prompts
 4. Profit!